 The Andrew Seager Archives of the Built Environment also offers custom-tailored primary source and archival literacy instructional sessions for classes in all academic disciplines that provide students with direction and experience conducting archival research.
 Contact the Archives to plan an instruction session for your course.

-The Andrew Seager Archives of the Built Environment can provide digital scans of non-digitized records for a fee.
-Please use the digital reproduction form to request a digital reproduction from the Andrew Seager Archives of the Built Environment.
+The Andrew Seager Archives of the Built Environment can provide digital scans of non-digitized records upon request.
+Please contact the Archives at firstname.lastname@example.org to discuss your request.